When you Rewild you constantly renew your commitment to an ever-deepening quest to learn how to live with the earth as a human being.

 And what do we do?
 We don’t practice primitive skills, because although we enjoy starting campfires with a wooden bow-drill, building wilderness shelters, tracking animals, we neither see these skills as “primitive”, nor as the beginning and end of what we do.

-We don’t practice Native American spirituality, because although we endeavor to grow roots in our bioregion, and choose animist relationships with the world around us (and receive further mentoring from native Indian mentors on how to explore this choice), we don’t see root-growing and animist choices as exclusively Native American activities, nor do they simply fit under the label of “spirituality”.
+We don’t practice Native American spirituality, because although we endeavor to grow roots in our bioregion, and choose animist relationships with the world around us (and receive further mentoring from Native American mentors on how to explore this choice), we work to revitalize our own ancestral indigenosity, rather than appropriate Native American culture, and these relationships do not simply fit under the label of “spirituality”.

-We don’t practice permaculture, because although we do continue to learn from and implement how indigenous peoples cared for the land under our feet to maximize food production, we pursue a far deeper and more committed relationship to the Land than an agricultural one.
+We don’t practice permaculture, because although we do continue to learn from and implement how indigenous peoples cared for the land under our feet to maximize the abundance of wild foods, we pursue a far deeper and more committed relationship to the Land than an agricultural one.

 We don’t pursue green anarchism, because although we do see the unsustainable nature of civilization in all its historical forms, we see a need for more than just political and social change.